-The freedom to marry was a hard-won victory, achieved in 2015.
-The following resources address the crucial importance of marriage equality for same-sex couples and their families, and look at the impact the freedom to marry had on equality across the country.
+Despite being able to marry nationwide, efforts are underway to undermine marriage equality by allowing individuals, employers, and even government agencies to refuse to recognize the marriages of couples and the related rights and benefits for their families.
+The following resources address the crucial importance of marriage equality for same-sex couples and their families and look at the impact the freedom to marry had on equality across the country.

 June 2018 – Authored by MAP and the Family Equality Council Putting Children at Risk: How Efforts to Undermine Marriage Equality Harm Children highlights how recent efforts to undermine marriage equality and protections for LGBT families pose a profound threat to the children in these families.